-Andrew, Ali’s dad explains: ‘’the fact that he's ready to take on this challenge is a mark of just how far he's come.
-He wants to give something back to these incredible people and remind us all that we should never give up, no matter what life dishes up.’’
+Andrew, Ali’s dad, explains: ‘’the fact that he was ready to take on this challenge is a mark of just how far he's come.
+He wanted to give something back to these incredible people and remind us all that we should never give up, no matter what life dishes up.’’

-Andrew continues: ‘’It's now been six years since Ali was rescued by the Great Western Air Ambulance Charity, yet our memories of the care and support Pete Sadler and his team provided us with remain crystal clear.’’
+Andrew continues: ‘’It's now been many years since Ali was rescued by the Great Western Air Ambulance Charity, yet our memories of the care and support Pete Sadler and his team provided us with remain crystal clear.’’

 The challenge day

-Even though the conditions were hot and running tough, together as a team, with support from their family and the GWAAC team, they crossed the finish line with beaming smiles!
-Not only did they finish with a time of 1 hour, they have also raised an astonishing amount of £4140.00 for GWAAC.
+Even though the conditions were hot and the running tough, together as a team and with support from their family and the GWAAC team, they crossed the finish line with beaming smiles!
+Not only did they finish with a time of one hour, they also raised an astonishing amount of £4,140.00 for GWAAC.

-Ali truly is an inspiration to us all and reminds us that we should never give up on when times are hard.
+Ali truly is an inspiration to us all and reminds us that we should never give up when times are hard.

 Inspired by Ali's story?
 Find out more about how you can run for GWAAC here.